 For my first photo, I went ahead and hung it with command frame strips.
 I couldn’t use nails on the metal breaker box, so I used those instead.
 If you’re using those, just place them on the back of your frame with the set that goes on the wall.
 Remove the adhesive from the wall set and press the frame onto the wall perfectly inside the tape.
 You can rip a bit of the tape away where you know the strips will go before pressing it to the wall.
-Once it’s hung, snugly, you can pull the frame away from the wall strips if you need to, to remove the rest of the tape.
+Once it’s hung snugly, you can lift sections of the frame away from the wall strips if you need to, to remove the rest of the tape.
 I didn’t need to take the frame off to remove the tape.
 I was able to just pull it from underneath the frame.

 Add the Nails